GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 4. **Get Embeddings (Continued):**

-   The Backend Application receives the embedding vector from the Embedding Model Endpoint.
+   The backend application receives the embedding vector from the embedding model endpoint.

 5. **Scann Index:**